lepture/july/docs/install.rst

 Although SQLAlchemy is optional, you should install it if you want a better solution for database.

-Tornado is a web server, and June Tornado is built on it.
-SQLAlchemy is a powerful database engine, June Tornado provides an easy way to integrate it with Tornado.
+Tornado is a web server, and July Tornado is built on it.
+SQLAlchemy is a powerful database engine, July Tornado provides an easy way to integrate it with Tornado.

 .. _Tornado: http://tornadoweb.org
 .. _SQLAlchemy: http://www.sqlalchemy.org